Washington, D.C., Surety Bond Overview

 The most important financial factor that sureties evaluate is the applicant's personal credit score.
 The higher their score, the lower their premium is.
 Typically applicants with a score of 700 FICO or more are offered a premium between 1% and 4% of their bond amount.
 Sureties may sometimes also consider other factors, such as the following:

 - Availability of liquid assets

 - Industry experience

 Getting a surety bond for applicants with bad credit (or no credit history) can be harder, because bonding companies assume a higher risk when underwriting bonds for them.
 Some surety bonds, such as those for contractors, cannot be obtained with bad credit.
-Applicants with an open bankruptcy or a later child support payment will see their bond applications declined as well.

-Get Your Washington, D.C., Surety Bond Today!
+Apply For Your Washington, D.C., Surety Bond